U.S Flag

 The 2025 Real ID deadline for new licenses is really real this time, DHS says.
 If you plan on flying around the country in 2025 and beyond, you might want to listen up.
 You have about 365 days to ...

-Starting May 7, 2025, every air traveler 18 years of age and older will need a REAL ID-compliant driver's license, state-issued enhanced driver's license, or another acceptable form to fly within the United States.
+Starting May 7, 2025, every air traveler 18 years of age and older will need a REAL ID-compliant driver's license, state-issued enhanced driver's license, or another acceptable form of ID to fly within the United States.
+Read through the TSA's REAL ID site for more details about this change.